 Otididae – Bustards, Floricans & Korhaans

-They are all fairly large with the two largest species, the Kori Bustard Ardeotis kori and the Great Bustard Otis tarda, being frequently cited as the world’s heaviest flying birds.
-In both the largest species, large males exceed a weight of 20kg and weigh around 13.5 kg on average and can attain a total length of 150cm.
-The smallest species is the Little Brown Bustard Eupodotis humilis, which is around 40cm long and weighs around 600g on average.
-In most bustards, males are substantially larger than females, often about 30% longer and sometimes more than twice the weight.
-They are among the most sexually dimorphic groups of birds.
-In only the floricans is the sexual dimorphism reverse, with the adult female being slightly larger and heavier than the male.
+They are all fairly large birds with the two largest species (Kori Bustard Ardeotis kori and Great Bustard Otis tarda) being frequently cited as the world’s heaviest flying birds.
+In both of the largest species, large males can exceed a weight of 20kg.
+They weigh around 13.5 kg on average and can attain a total length of 150cm.
+The smallest species is the Little Brown Bustard Heterotetrax humilis, which averages 40cm in length and around 600g in weight.

 Bustards are omnivorous, feeding principally on seeds and invertebrates.
 They make their nests on the ground, making their eggs and offspring often very vulnerable to predation.
 They walk steadily on strong legs and big toes, pecking for food as they go.
-Most prefer to run or walk over flying.
+Most prefering to run or walk over flying.
 They have long broad wings with ‘fingered’ wingtips, and striking patterns in flight.
 Many have interesting mating displays, such as inflating throat sacs or elevating elaborate feathered crests.
 The female lays three to five dark, speckled eggs in a scrape in the ground, and incubates them alone.

 Bustards are gregarious outside the breeding season, but are very wary and difficult to approach in the open habitats they prefer.